Beaver: Characteristics

 The beaver's sex organs are inside the body, and the male's penis has a cartilaginous baculum.
 They have only one opening, a cloaca, which is used for reproduction, scent-marking, defecation, and urination.
-The cloaca evolved secondarily, as mammals have lost this feature, and may reduce the area vulnerable to infection in dirty water.
+The cloaca evolved secondarily, as most mammals have lost this feature, and may reduce the area vulnerable to infection in dirty water.
 The beaver's intestine is six times longer than its body, and the caecum is double the volume of its stomach.
 Microorganisms in the caecum allow them to process around 30 percent of the cellulose they eat.
 A beaver defecates in the water, leaving behind balls of sawdust.
 Female beavers have four mammary glands; these produce milk with 19 percent fat, a higher fat content than other rodents.
 Beavers have two pairs of glands: castor sacs, which are part of the urethra, and anal glands.
 The castor sacs secrete castoreum, a liquid substance used mainly for marking territory.
 Anal glands produce an oily substance which the beaver uses as a waterproof ointment for its coat.
 The substance plays a role in individual and family recognition.
 Anal secretions are darker in females than males among Eurasian beavers, while the reverse is true for the North American species.

 Compared to many other rodents, a beaver's brain has a hypothalamus that is much smaller than the cerebrum; this indicates a relatively advanced brain with higher intelligence.
 The cerebellum is large, allowing the animal to move within a three-dimensional space (such as underwater) similar to tree-climbing squirrels.
 The neocortex is devoted mainly to touch and hearing.
 Touch is more advanced in the lips and hands than the whiskers and tail.
 Vision in the beaver is relatively poor; the beaver eye cannot see as well underwater as an otter.
 Beavers have a good sense of smell, which they use for detecting land predators and for inspecting scent marks, food, and other individuals.

-Beavers can hold their breath for as long as 15 minutes.
-However, they typically remain underwater for no more than five or six minutes.
+Beavers can hold their breath for as long as 15 minutes but typically remain underwater for no more than five or six minutes.
 Dives typically last less than 30 seconds and are usually no more than 1 m deep.
 When diving, their heart rate decreases to 60 beats per minute, half its normal pace, and blood flow is directed more towards the brain.
 A beaver's body also has a high tolerance for carbon dioxide.
 When surfacing, the animal can replace 75 percent of the air in its lungs in one breath, compared to 15 percent for a human.